Term FF-004

 An amplifier, not a compensator

-The AI mirror effect is the name for a pattern observed in the DORA 2025 State of DevOps Report.
+The AI mirror effect is the name for a pattern observed in the DORA 2025 (State of AI-assisted Software Development).
 Across the organizations studied, AI tool adoption did not produce uniform improvement.
 Instead, it produced divergent outcomes that correlated with the existing state of the delivery platform.

-Organizations with high DORA performance scores before AI adoption saw code quality improve by approximately 3.4 percent after adopting AI coding tools.
+Organizations with high DORA performance scores before AI adoption saw code quality improvements after adopting AI coding tools.
 Organizations with low DORA performance scores before AI adoption saw stability decrease by approximately 7.2 percent.

 The mechanism is not surprising once named.
 AI tools increase the rate at which code is written, reviewed, tested, and deployed.
 On a platform with strong quality gates, that acceleration flows through the same controls that already work.
 On a platform with weak quality gates, that acceleration amplifies the rate at which defects and incidents are introduced.